lenderpanel

 Recently asked questions about conveyancing in Colne

-The vendors of the property we are purchasing have instructed a conveyancing solicitor in Colne who has insisted on a preliminary agreement with a payment of 5k.
+The vendors of the home we are looking to purchase have appointed a conveyancing solicitor in Colne who has suggested a preliminary contract with a down payment 10k.
 Is it wise to enter into such agreements?

 Last updated